cixiangtao/sticker-ui/.agents/skills/registry-preview-workflow/SKILL.md

 ## Registry Output

-- After changing `registry.json` or component source, run `pnpm run build:registry` so `public/r/*.json` stays aligned with the preview.
+- After changing `registry.json` or component source, run `pnpm build:registry` so `public/r/*.json` stays aligned with the preview.
+- After changing preview page, demo, route, or API doc generation behavior, run `pnpm build:preview` when the change could affect the full preview delivery chain.
 - Keep registry components source-only and easy to copy through shadcn.
 - React, Tailwind, and Radix primitives are the baseline UI stack for registry components.
 - Keep extra runtime dependencies minimal.
 Add non-baseline dependencies only when they provide clear component-level value, and declare them on the specific registry item that needs them.